openjdk/panama-foreign/doc/panama_ffi.md

 The above code creates an off-heap array, then copies the contents of a Java array on it (we shall see in the next [section](#native-scope) ways to do that more succinctly), and then pass the array to the `qsort` handle, along with the comparator function we obtained from the foreign linker.
 As a side-effect, after the call, the contents of the off-heap array will be sorted (as instructed by our comparator function, written in Java).
 We can than extract a new Java array from the segment, which contains the sorted elements.
 This is a more advanced example, but one that shows how powerful the native interop support provided by the foreign linker abstraction is, allowing full bidirectional interop support between Java and native.

 As before, we conclude with a quick note on life-cycle.
 First, the life-cycle of the upcall stub is tied to that of the segment returned by the foreign linker.
 When the segment is closed, the upcall is uninstalled from the VM and will no longer be a valid function pointer.
-Second, the life-cycle of structs (if any) passed by value to the Java upcall function is independent from that of the upcall [^4], so again the user will have to pay attention not to leak memory and to call `MemorySegment::close` on any segments obtained through an upcall.
+Second, the life-cycle of structs (if any) passed by value to the Java upcall function is independent from that of the upcall <a href="4"><sup>4</sup></a>, so again the user will have to pay attention not to leak memory and to call `MemorySegment::close` on any segments obtained through an upcall.

 ### Native scope